IBMStreams/samples/General/LibertyStreamsProxy/README.md

 ### Build and upload the LibertyStreamsProxy server.

-From a terminal, login to your bluemix account and set your target.
+From a terminal, login to your IBM Cloud account and set your target.
 Using my account, it looks like...

 ```bash
 bluemix login  -o siegenth@us.ibm.com -sso